 - I'm PI of "AI-informed decision making based on decision field theoryLink opens in a new window" funded by EPSRC, having Lyudmila GrigoryevaLink opens in a new window and Shweta SinghLink opens in a new window as Co-I. Our goal is to perform AI-informed decision making driven by Decision Field Theory (DFT), proposing a new set of what we call AI-informed DFT-driven decision-making models.
 Such models integrate human behaviour with AI by combining stochastic processes coming from DFT with ML tools and have the unique feature of having interpretable parameters.
 A broad summary can be found hereLink opens in a new window.
 Get in touch if you're interesting in becoming involved.

 - Together with other colleagues from Warwick and abroad, I am organising the One World ABC SeminarLink opens in a new window, monthly seminar series on approximate Bayesian computation (ABC) and approximate Bayesian inference.

 Preprints and Publications

-My interest is in the study of stochastic processes and point processes from a modelling, numerical, probabilistic and statistical point of view.
+My interest is in the study of stochastic processes (mostly diffusions) and point processes from a modelling, numerical, probabilistic and statistical point of view.
 In particular, I am currently interested in the interface between numerics and statistics when considering simulation-based methods applied to problems arising mainly, but not exclusively, in neuroscience, physiology, cognitive psychology and biology.

 - Statistical inference for (fully/partially observed) stochastic processes.